Yoav666s/dnd-wiki/collections/_spells/cantrip/minor-illusion.md

 level: "Cantrip"
 school: "Illusion"
 range: "30 ft"
-area: "5 ft"
-shape: "Cube"
 comp:
   - S
   - M
-material: "a bit of fleece"
+material: "a bit of fleece."
-duration: "1 Minute"
+duration: "1 minute"
 description: |
   You create a sound or an image of an object within range that lasts for the duration.
 The illusion also ends if you dismiss it as an action or cast this spell again.